pagopa/io-backend/README.md

 1. run `scripts/yarn.sh` to install backend dependencies
 1. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api_proxy.yaml and api_notifications.yaml
 1. run `scripts/build.sh` to compile the Typescript files
-1. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
+2. run `scripts/generate-test-certs.sh` to create certificates needed to start the HTTPS server in DEV mode
-1. edit your `/etc/hosts` file by adding:
+3. edit your `/etc/hosts` file by adding:

     ```
-    127.0.0.1    spid-testenv2
     127.0.0.1    io-backend
     ```

-1. copy `.env.example` to `.env` and fill the variables with your values
+4. copy `.env.example` to `.env` and fill the variables with your values
-1. run `docker-compose up -d` to start the containers
+5. run `docker compose --env-file .env up -d` to start the containers
-1. point your browser to [https://io-backend/metadata](https://io-backend/metadata) and copy the source of the page to a new `testenv2/conf/sp_metadata.xml` file
+6. point your browser to [https://io-backend/info](https://io-backend/info) to check that the server is started
-1. run `docker-compose up -d` again to restart the containers
-1. point your browser to [https://io-backend](https://io-backend)

 If you are using Docker with a Docker Machine replace `localhost` with the IP of the Docker Machine ([More details here](https://docs.docker.com/machine/reference/ip/)).